United States security clearance: Secret

-A Secret clearance, also known as Collateral Secret or Ordinary Secret, requires a few months to a year to investigate, depending on the individual's background.
+A Secret clearance, a.k.a Collateral Secret or Ordinary Secret, requires a few months to a year to investigate, depending on the individual's background.
 Some instances wherein individuals would take longer than normal to be investigated are many past residences, having residences in foreign countries, having relatives outside the United States, or significant ties with non-US citizens.
 Unpaid bills as well as criminal charges will more than likely disqualify an applicant for approval.
 However, a bankruptcy will be evaluated on a case-by-case basis and is not an automatic disqualifier.
 Poor financial history is the number-one cause of rejection, and foreign activities and criminal record are also common causes for disqualification.
 A Secret clearance requires a NACLC, and a Credit investigation; it must also be re-investigated every 10 years.
 Investigative requirements for DoD clearances, which apply to most civilian contractor situations, are contained in the Personnel Security Program issuance known as DoD Regulation 5200.2-R, at part C3.4.2.

 Top Secret

-Top Secret is a more stringent clearance.
-A Top Secret, or "TS", clearance, is often given as the result of a Single Scope Background Investigation, or SSBI.
+A Top Secret, or "TS", clearance, is often given as the result of a Single Scope Background Investigation (SSBI).
 Top Secret clearances, in general, afford one access to data that affects national security, counterterrorism/counterintelligence, or other highly sensitive data.
 There are far fewer individuals with TS clearances than Secret clearances.
 A TS clearance can take as few as 3 to 6 months to obtain, but often it takes 6 to 18 months.
 In most instances, an individual with Top Secret clearance undergoes an SSBI Period Reinvestigation (SSBI-PR) every five years.